scientific-python/blog.scientific-python.org/content/posts/numpy/numpy2/index.md

 type systems would be a recipe for disaster.

 The journey to an actual 2.0 release has been long, and it was difficult to build the necessary momentum.
-In part this may be because for a time the idea of doing a NumPy 2.0 release among the NumPy developers required a revolutionary change with rewrites of significant key pieces in the code base.
+In part, this may be because, for a time, the NumPy developers associated a NumPy 2.0 release with nothing less than a revolutionary rewrite of significant key pieces in the code base.
 Many of these rewrites and changes happened over the years, but because of backward compatibility concerns they remained largely invisible to the users.
-NumPy 2.0 is, in part, the culmination of these improvements, allowing us to discard some of the legacy behaviors or details of the ABI that prevent future improvements.
+NumPy 2.0 is the culmination of these improvements, allowing us to discard some legacy ABI (Application Binary Interface) that prevented future improvements.

 We started concrete plans for the 2.0 release more than a year ago, at a four hour long [public planning meeting](https://github.com/numpy/archive/tree/main/2.0_developer_meeting)